Prostate Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]Skip to the navigation

 Many series have noted that PSA levels increase with age, such that men without prostate cancer will have higher PSA values as they grow older.
 One study examined the impact of the use of age-adjusted PSA values during screening and estimated that it would reduce the false-positive screenings by 27% and overdiagnosis by more than 33% while retaining 95% of any survival advantage gained by early diagnosis.
 While age adjustment tends to improve sensitivity for younger men and specificity for older men, the trade-off in terms of more biopsies in younger men and potentially missed cancers in older men has prevented uniform acceptance of this approach.

-In the PCPT, full ascertainment was attempted, regardless of PSA value; PSA velocity added no independent value to the prediction of prostate cancer after adjustment for family history, age, race/ethnicity, PSA, and history of prostate biopsy.
-For this reason, in the PCPT risk calculator, PSA velocity is not an included variable.
+A number of studies have examined the potential added value of PSA velocity (change over time) for the detection of prostate cancer with mixed results.
+In a definitive analysis of the Prostate Cancer Prevention Trial (PCPT) data, in which full ascertainment was attempted, regardless of PSA value, PSA velocity added no independent value to the prediction of prostate cancer after adjustment for family history, age, race/ethnicity, PSA, and history of prostate biopsy.
+For this reason, in the PCPT risk calculator, PSA velocity is not an included variable.[64,65]

 Alteration of PSA cutoff level

 Another study adopted a change in the PSA cutoff to a level of 3.0 ng/mL to study the impact of this change in 243 men with PSA levels between 3.0 ng/mL and 4.0 ng/mL.
 Thirty-two of the men (13.2%) were ultimately found to have prostate cancer.
-An analysis of radical prostatectomy specimens from this series found a mean tumor volume of 1.8 cc (range, 0.6-4.4).
+An analysis of radical prostatectomy specimens from this series found a mean tumor volume of 1.8 mL (range, 0.6-4.4).
 The extent of disease was significant in a number of cases, with positive margins in five cases and pathologic pT3 disease in six cases.

 While DRE has been a staple of medical practice for many decades, PSA did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
 Following widespread dissemination of PSA testing, incidence rates rose abruptly.
 In a study of Medicare beneficiaries, a first-time PSA test was associated with a 4.7% likelihood of a prostate cancer diagnosis within 3 months.
 Subsequent tests were associated with statistically significant lower rates of prostate cancer diagnosis.

 Since the outset of PSA screening beginning around 1988, incidence rates initially rose dramatically and fell, presumably as the fraction of the population undergoing their first PSA screening initially rose and subsequently fell.
 There has also been an observed decrease in mortality rates.
 In Olmsted County, Minnesota, age-adjusted prostate cancer mortality rates increased from 25.8 per 100,000 men from 1980 to 1984 to a peak of 34 per 100,000 from 1989 to 1992; rates subsequently decreased to 19.4 per 100,000 from 1993 to 1997.
-Similar observations have been made elsewhere in the world,[95,96] leading some to hypothesize that the mortality decline is related to PSA testing.
+Similar observations have been made elsewhere in the world,[4,73] leading some to hypothesize that the mortality decline is related to PSA testing.
 In Quebec, Canada, however, examinations of the association between the size of the rise in incidence rates (1989-1993) and the size of the decrease in mortality rates (1995-1999), by birth cohort and residential grouping, showed no correlation between these two variables.
 This study suggests that, at least during this time frame, the decline in mortality is not related to widespread PSA testing.

 Cause-of-death misclassification has also been studied as a possible explanation for changes in prostate cancer mortality.
 A relatively fixed rate was found at which individuals who have been diagnosed with prostate cancer are mislabeled as dying from prostate cancer.
 As such, the substantial increase in prostate cancer diagnoses in the late 1980s and early 1990s would then explain the increased rate of prostate cancer death during those years.
 As the rate of prostate cancer diagnosis fell in the early 1990s, this reduced rate of mislabeling death due to prostate cancer would fall, as would the overall rate of prostate cancer death.
 Since the evidence in this respect is inconsistent, it remains unclear whether the causes of these mortality trends are chance, misclassification, early detection, improved treatments, or a combination of effects.